cockroachdb/docs/src/current/v23.1/security-reference/transport-layer-security.md

 ### CockroachDB Cloud

-Customers using {{ site.data.products.db }} need not worry about managing TLS keys for CockroachDB nodes, as cluster management is delegated to the Cockroach Labs team.
+Customers using CockroachDB {{ site.data.products.cloud }} need not worry about managing TLS keys for CockroachDB nodes, as cluster management is delegated to the Cockroach Labs team.

 ### CockroachDB Self-Hosted